Below are Loggers that currently will log the MAIDENHEAD MAYHEM Contest for you.

 If you choose to use this feature, do nothing and skip this section.

-If you want to shut off this Call History feature follow these instructions.
+If you want to shut off this Call History feature follow

 Have the contest all loaded and started up as described above.